greymd/teip/man/man.md

 DESCRIPTION
 -----------
-Bypassing a partial range of standard input to any command whatever you want
+Passing a partial range of the standard input to any command — whatever you want

 OPTIONS
 -------